Components

 Behavior

-- All the links in the breadcrumb, except the current page, should be interactive and link to their corresponding page.
+• All links in the breadcrumb should be interactive and link to their corresponding page, or in the case of the current page link, link to content on the current page.

 SEO considerations